-Home can mean different things to different people – to some, it is a person, others, a memory or a place.
+Home can mean different things to different people – to some, it is a person, others, a memory, or a place.
 METROPOLE is cooperating with the Seeds of Home project, which collects and re-shares personal stories on the meaning of home from a plethora of Vienna residents, as a way of deconstructing our often too-limited preconceptions revolving around the term.

-Is the place we grew up necessarily our home?
+Is the place we grew up in necessarily our home?
 Is it where we were born, or where we end up?
 Or is it a feeling that can be re-created in another place, in another time?
-Seeds of Home would like to give a voice to anyone who has relocated, by choice or otherwise, or struggled for any reason with the traditional definition of what it means to belong.
+Project Home would like to give a voice to anyone who has relocated, by choice or otherwise, or struggled for any reason with the traditional definition of what it means to belong.

 The project, guided by Max Haarich and colleagues of the American Arts Incubator and Ars Electronica, functions as a virtual-reality garden, where submitted stories are added – or rather, planted– as a symbolic dandelion, which is then added to a map of Vienna, marking places where the participants feel at home.
-You can participate in a variety of ways – by planting your own dandelion; visiting physical home spotsand discovering what other people consider home; or simply experiencing others’ stories and thoughts on the subject.
+You can participate in a variety of ways – by planting your own dandelion; visiting physical home spotsand discovering what other people consider home, or simply experiencing others’ stories and thoughts on the subject.

 To participate, just upload your Vienna personal “home” experience here by October 31!